 Hide SSID: If you want to hide your SSID, select Yes from the drop-down list.
 Please note that this is no security feature.

-Fast Transition (only available with WPA2 Personal/Enterprise encryption mode): Wireless networks with WPA2 encryption use the IEEE 802.11r standard.
-If you want prevent this, select Disabled from the drop-down list.
+Fast Transition (only available with WPA2 Personal/Enterprise encryption mode): Force wireless networks to use the IEEE 802.11r standard.